kwonyoung9120/torch-ngp/readme.md

    conda activate torch-ngp
    ```

-1. Download the [dataset](https://drive.google.com/drive/folders/1h2nmBYdwmCdEXbKRotKhsOzZljsIoOw3?usp=sharing)  to `./data` (-> `./data/dataset`).
+1. Download the [dataset](https://drive.google.com/drive/folders/1h2nmBYdwmCdEXbKRotKhsOzZljsIoOw3?usp=sharing) to `./data` (`mkdir data` -> `./data/dataset`).
 These datasets are already processed, so you don't have to change the structure.

 2. Run torch-ngp!
 And pick the best visualized result The command is
   ```